lip6/ITSTools-web/gal.md

 This example system contains two transitions of which one is labeled :

+{% highlight C %}{% include_relative galfiles/sample-6.gal %}{% endhighlight %} {% highlight C %}{% include_relative galfiles/sample-6.gal %}{% endhighlight %}

 #### <a name="transitionParam"></a>b) Transition parameters

 Transitions can optionally define one or more parameters that allow a more concise and readable representation of a complex transition relation.
-Parameters have a type that is defined as a range of integers, introduced at the system level using a typedef.
+Parameters have a type that is defined as a range of integers, introduced at the system level using a **typedef**.
 Semantically, each parameter can be replaced in the transition effects by each of the possible values in its type, producing several alternative transitions from a single transition that bears parameters.

 Syntactically, transition parameters are declared in a parenthesized comma separated list just after the transition name, with a syntax reminiscent of arguments for a function or method.
 Each parameter is defined by giving its type followed by the parameter name which must start with a $ sign and cannot shadow a type (sytem level) parameter name.

 This example, already used above when discussing type parameters:

+{% highlight C %}{% include_relative galfiles/param.gal %}{% endhighlight %}

 Is equivalent to this version that does not use parameter definitions. :

+{% highlight C %}{% include_relative galfiles/param.inst.gal %}{% endhighlight %}

 ### <a name="expressions"></a>3.6 Expressions